MESH-Research/invenio-group-collections-kcworks/README.md

 ### Changing the Group Ownership of a Collection (PATCH)

+[!WARNING]
+PATCH requests to change group ownership of the collection are not yet implemented.

 A PATCH request to this endpoint modifies an existing collection in Invenio by changing the Commons group to which it belongs.
 This is the *only* modification that can be made to a collection via this endpoint.
 Other modifications to Commons group metadata should be handled by signalling the Invenio webhook for commons group metadata updates.
 Modifications to internal metadata or settings for the Invenio collection should be made view the Invenio "communities" API or the collection settings UI.

 Note that the collection memberships in Invenio will be automatically transferred to the new Commons group.
 The corporate roles for the old Commons group will be removed from the collection and corporate roles for the new Commons group will be added to its membership with appropriate permissions.
 But any individual memberships that have been granted through the Invenio UI will be left unchanged.
 If the new collection administrators wish to change these individual memberships, they will need to do so through the Invenio UI.